cloudflare/cloudflare-docs/products/byoip/src/content/dynamic-advertisement/best-practices.md

 * **Get a list of the Prefix IDs you want to manage.** Maintaining a list of Cloudflare IDs for each prefix simplifies management via the Cloudflare API, since most dynamic advertisement operations require them.

-  To obtain Prefix IDs, go your Cloudflare account home page and review [_Get Prefix IDs_](/api/configure-prefixes#get-prefix-ids), or use the [List Prefixes](https://api.cloudflare.com/#ip-address-management-prefixes-list-prefixes) operation in the Cloudflare API.
+  To obtain Prefix IDs, go your Cloudflare account home page and review [_Get prefix IDs_](/dynamic-advertisement/configure-dynamic-advertisement#get-prefix-ids), or use the [List Prefixes](https://api.cloudflare.com/#ip-address-management-prefixes-list-prefixes) operation in the Cloudflare API.
 Refer to these Prefix IDs when managing prefix advertisement.

 --------